Trading Company Accounting Cycle Material

 Meanwhile, an adjusting journal is a journal entry designed and prepared at the end of the period.
 The goal is to correct the account before making financial statements.
 This adjusting entry is the step most often used to apply the matching principle to the total income and expenses of a company during a certain period.

-See also difference between tree and graph
+See also difference between export and import

 So, both the company’s income and expenses can be balanced.
 There are three types of expenses in a certain period, so they must be included in the adjusting journal entries.
 Starting from early payments, accruals and non-cash expenses.